Cecilia's purple risotto with goats cheese and beetroot

 Rachel Kelly, author of The Happy Kitchen, shares her recipe for this delicious risotto.

 I just don't think you can beet (eh? eh?!) a risotto when it comes to comfort food.
 A big, steamy bowl of oozy, delicious carbs - and if you can achieve that with some brain healthy ingredients thrown in, well that's an absolute winner.
 Thank you so much to writer, mental health campaigner, and author of The Happy Kitchen, Rachel Kelly for sharing this one with us.

 Why is this recipe good for my brain?

 Beets are a brain sensation.
-Rich in nitrates, they fight inflammation, help to prevent cognitive decline, and are also good for increasing blood flow to the brain, (they also increase blood flow to other areas - which has gained them a bit of a sexy reputation).
+Rich in nitrates, they help to prevent cognitive decline.
 The addition of walnuts as a topper to this dish delivers a hefty cocktail of antioxidants, omega 3s, and vitamin E - which all equal great things for your brain.

 You can make it with brown rice, but it takes a little longer, and the risotto won’t be quite as creamy.
 If you are cooking the beetroot from raw, use gloves when peeling it.
 Beetroot can boost blood flow to the brain.
 The walnuts provide omega-3s.

 If you are using fresh beetroot, wash and trim them, but do not peel them.
 Place them in a large saucepan and completely cover with water.
 Bring the water to the boil then reduce the heat, put the lid on and simmer until they are just tender.
 This should take around 30-40minutes depending on their size.

 Leave the beetroot to cool and then peel and dice them.
 If you are using pre-cooked beetroot, simply dice them into small chunks.